Murder of Bobby Kent: In popular culture

-The book was adapted by David McKenna (credited under the pseudonym "Zachary Long" after he demanded his name be removed from the film) and Roger Pullis into the 2001 film Bully, directed by Larry Clark.
+The book was adapted by David McKenna (credited under the pseudonym "Zachary Long", after he demanded his name be removed from the film) and Roger Pullis into the 2001 film Bully, directed by Larry Clark.
 In the film, Kent was portrayed by Nick Stahl, Puccio was portrayed by Brad Renfro, Willis was portrayed by Bijou Phillips, Connelly was portrayed by Rachel Miner, Semenec was portrayed by Michael Pitt, Swallers was portrayed by Kelli Garner, Dzvirko was portrayed by Daniel Franzese, and Kaufman was portrayed by Leo Fitzpatrick.

 The story was covered on American Justice, Forensic Files, and Murder Among Friends.
-The Forensic Files episode contains an interview with Derek Dzvirko about the murder.
+The 2001 Forensic Files episode, "Payback", includes an interview with Derek Dzvirko about the murder.